How to Write Good Git Commit Messages

 A PR that has a commit type added can look like this:

-git commit -m "Resolves feat/BLG-20 auto login for new signups"
+git commit -m "Resolve feat/BLG-20: Implement auto login for new signups"

 Debugging becomes a thorn in the flesh when commit messages do not help.
 Ensuring that you write good commit messages do not only show that you are empathetic, but also helps you during the debugging process.